jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 ============

-REST [@rest] is the use of HTTP much as it was originally intended but with an extended scope to include the transfer of data resources as well as hypertext documents.
+REST [@rest] is the use of HTTP much as it was originally intended but with the scope extended to include the transfer of data resources as well as hypertext documents.
 Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport for bootstrapping its own semantics, REST adopts all of